 In addition, there are also many other cosmetic and personal use products that could contain talc or once contained talcum powder.
-This could include almost any type of baby powder, body powder, personal hygiene powder product, or cosmetic powder.
-If you identify the product you used, our team will likely be able to determine if it contained talc and if you qualify to pursue a case against the manufacturer, talc mining operation, supplier, or another liable party.
+This could include any type of:

-Speak With a Member of Our Defective and Dangerous Products Team Today for Free
+Speak with a Member of Our Defective and Dangerous Products Team Today

-Get started today by reaching out to Friedman & Simon, L.L.P. for your complimentary case evaluation and consultation.
+Get started today by reaching out to Friedman & Simon, L.L.P., and receive a free case evaluation and consultation.
 Call (516) 932-0400 now to speak to a member of our team about your case at no cost to you.